hicommonwealth/edgeware-lockdrop/README.md

-  --ending                          Get the remaining time of the lockdrop --lockLength <length>             The desired lock length - (3, 6, or 12) --lockValue <value>               The amount of Ether to lock --edgeAddress <address>           Edgeware ED25519 Base58 encoded address --isValidator                     A boolean flag indicating intent to be a validator --locksForAddress <userAddress>   Returns the history of lock contracts for a participant in the lockdrop -h, --help                        output usage information
+  --ending                          Get the remaining time of the lockdrop --lockLength <length>             The desired lock length - (3, 6, or 12) --lockValue <value>               The amount of Ether to lock --edgewarePublicKey <publicKey>   Edgeware Public Key --isValidator                     A boolean flag indicating intent to be a validator --locksForAddress <userAddress>   Returns the history of lock contracts for a participant in the lockdrop -h, --help                        output usage information